ContentMine/ami/docs/AMI.md

 ```
 ├── main
 ```
-it containes the source code.
+it contains the source code.
 You shouldn't have to deal with it unless you create a plugin ...
 ```
 │   ├── java
 ```